How To Feed A Loon

 • Add the buttermilk, cayenne, paprika, garlic powder, onion powder, and brown sugar into a medium bowl or large measuring cup.
 Whisk until fully combined and the sugar has dissolved.

-3 cups buttermilk, ¼ cup cayenne pepper, 2 tbsp paprika, 2 tbsp garlic powder, 2 tbsp onion powder, 1 tbsp brown sugar
+3 cups buttermilk, ¼ cup cayenne pepper, 2 tablespoon paprika, 2 tablespoon garlic powder, 2 tablespoon onion powder, 1 tablespoon brown sugar

 • Pour the buttermilk mixture over the chicken.
 If not fully submerged, add enough buttermilk to cover all of the chicken pieces.
 Cover with plastic wrap and refrigerate for 4 to 6 hours, or even better, overnight.